-If both partners in a marriage or Domestic Partnership are eligible Employees and Participants, they are not eligible to be Dependents of each other.
-You may enroll a child as a Dependent of either parent but not both.
+If both partners in a marriage or Domestic Partnership are eligible Employees and Participants, both are eligible for Dependent Benefits.
+You may enroll a child as a Dependent of either or of both parents.

 A child will be considered adopted for the purpose of Dependent eligibility when one of the following happens: